jackreimers/Blog/static/data/posts/svelte-features.md

 ---
-date: 2024-04-18T19:41:00.000+10:00
+date: 2024-04-18T18:48:00.000+10:00
 tags: [ "svelte", "javascript", "typescript" ]
-title: 7 Interesting Svelte Features
+title: 6 Interesting Svelte Features
-description: A list of seven interesting SvelteKit features that I found useful whilst learning the framework.
+description: A list of six interesting SvelteKit features that I found useful whilst learning the framework.
 slug: svelte-features
 ---

 Having only recently started using SvelteKit I was really impressed with how easy it was to get started and how much I enjoyed using it.
-Here are some of the features that I found particularly useful whilst I was learning the framework.
+Here are six of the features that I found particularly useful whilst I was learning the framework.

 <!--endintro-->